-In the fall of 2015, Good Chemistry secured a provisional certificate of registration (PCR) from the Department of Health (DPH) in Massachusetts.
-It should be noted that in 2016 and early 2017 Good Chemistry of Colorado completed several expansion plans in Colorado and Nevada which in part resulted in a delayed entrance into Massachusetts.
+In the fall of 2015, Good Chemistry secured a provisional certificate of registration (PCR) from the Department of Health (DPH)in Massachusetts.
+It should be noted that in 2016 and early 2017 Good Chemistry of Colorado completed several expansion plans, which in part resulted in a delayed entrance into Massachusetts.

 In the fall of 2017, GCMA began to design and build its medical cultivation facility in Bellingham, MA.
 Construction was completed in the Spring of 2018 and final licenses to cultivate were received from the DPH in April 2018.
 GCMA successfully completed its first medical harvest in July 2018.
-GCMA then applied for Adult Use licenses in Bellingham and Worcester.
-The Company received its final certificates of registrations on February 21, 2019 and is in the process of completing its "ready for sale" inspections.
+GMCA then successfully secured licenses to cultivate adult use cannabis in Bellingham in February of 2019.

 Over this same period, GCMA began construction of its medical dispensary in Worcester, MA.
 The Company completed construction and received approval to begin medical sales in July 2018.
-During the spring and summary of 2017, Good Chemistry relocated seven trusted employees to Massachusetts to help further ensure the success of its operation in Massachusetts.
-In addition, GCMA hired up to ten individuals across the dispensary and cultivation operations.
-All required staff was hired / trained in July and GCMA officially opened to the public for medical sales on August 2, 2018.
-Today, GCMA employs approximately 35 people in the state of Massachusetts.
+During the spring and summer of 2017, Good Chemistry relocated seven trusted employees to Massachusetts to help further ensure the success of its operation in Massachusetts.
+GCMA then officially opened to the public for medical sales on August 2, 2018.

-In the summer of 2018, GCMA also began the process to apply for adult use licenses.
+In the summer of 2018, GCMA also began the application process for adult use licenses.
 Over this time the Company completed various community meetings in Worcester and Bellingham, signed an adult use-specific community host agreement with the City of Worcester, and submitted applications to the Cannabis Control Commission (CCC) for adult use cultivation, production and retail licenses.
+GCMA then secured all necessary licenses and began adult use sales in Worcester in May of 2019.